-Chobe Game Park
+Chobe Game Park, Botswana

-We are punted past hippos, elephants and crocodiles.
-Even when there is no wildlife to spot it’s extraordinarily relaxing laying back and peering through the waving fronds.
+We are punted past hippos, elephants and crocodiles in dug out canoes (called mokoros); giraffe and warthogs cavort.
+Even when there is no wildlife to spot, it’s extraordinarily relaxing laying back and peering through the waving papyrus fronds.
 I think that all I need is a fan and some grapes.
 Maybe, it’s not as relaxing for Andy and Deb who manage to capsize their boat.
 Going solo has its advantages at times.

+The local villagers, who make their living from us tourists, are very friendly.
 Sundowners in the bar, to the accompaniment of the Frog Song, leading us to invent a toilet detecting compass.
 Namibia next.